 General Remarks

-The property forms part of an established residential area within Broughty Ferry.
+The property forms part of an established residential area within Dundee.
 The surrounding properties in the immediate vicinity are generally of a similar age and style.
 A range of typical local amenities can be found nearby.

+The property is located within the Local Conservation Area.

 The property was generally found to be in fair order having regard to its age and type.
 Whilst some items of typical and ongoing maintenance issues are to be anticipated, these may be attended to during the course of routine works.

+Other accommodation: Sun Room and Utility Area.

+The property has been affected by previous movement but within the limitations of the inspection there was no evidence to suggest that this is ongoing.

+There is adverse moisture readings to an area of ceiling within one of the upper level bedrooms and concealed timbers may be defective.
+Further investigation can be carried out by a firm of Timber and Damp Specialists with a view to having all necessary remedial repair work implemented.

-The property has been altered by the enlarging of window openings to create French doors openings to the rear.
-More recently the removal of a wall has been undertaken to create the current open plan Kitchen/Dining.
-It is assumed that all necessary Local Authority and other consents have been obtained for alterations and that the appropriate documentation, including Building Warrants and Completion Certificates issued.
-If any works did not require consent then it has been assumed they meet the standards required by the Building Regulations or are exempt.
+The property has been altered by the additions of a sun room to create the current layout/accommodation.
+Some of the original windows have been replaced including the installation of Velux windows.
+We have assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
+If any works did not require consent then we have assumed they meet the standards required by the Building Regulations or are exempt.

+The property is located in a conservation area and as such the cost of repair or reinstatement works are likely to be higher than normal.
+Any works considered necessary will require to be carried out in consultation with the Local Authority Planning Department and Historic Scotland.

+There is an access right of way in place and all ownership, access rights of way and maintenances liabilities should be clarified.

 Essential Repairs

 None required for mortgage purposes.

 Estimated cost of essential repairs £ Retention recommended?
 Yes X No Amount £

-Comment on Mortgageability

-Subject to individual lendir mortgage loan purposes. ng requirements, we would confirm that the property forms suitable securi ity for normal

-Valuations

-Market value in present condition Market value on completion of essential repairs Insurance reinstatement value (to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT) Is a reinspection necessary?

-Buy To Let Cases

-month Short Assured Tenar • £

-is the property in an area w here there is a steady demand for rented accommodation of this type? ∐ Yes ∐ No

-Declaration

-Signed Security Print Code [430738 = 9252]O Electronically signed by:-

-Surveyor's name Jack Chinery

-Professional qualifications AssocRICS

-Company name DM Hall LLP Short 26 Unit 24 City Overy Compared by Street Dyndon DD4 214

-Address Shed 26, Unit 34 City Quay, Camperdown Street, Dundee, DD1 3JA

-Telephone Fax 01382 873100 01382 873109

-Report date
+Comment on Mortgagea bility Subject to individual lending mortgage loan purposes. ng requirements, we would confirm that the property forms suitable secur ity for normal Valuations Market value in present cor Market value on completion Insurance reinstatement va (to include the cost of total Is a reinspection necessary n of essential repairs lue rebuilding, site clearance, professional fees, ancillary charges plus VAT) £ 245,000 £ 710,000 Buy To Let Cases month Short Assured Tenai ge of monthly rental income for the property assuming a letting on a 6 ncy basis?
+There there is a steady demand for rented accommodation of this type? £ Yes No Declaration nore there is a closely demand for remod accommodation of the type.
+Signed Surveyor's name Professional qualifications Company name Address Telephone Fax Security Print Code [423899 = 6628 ]O Electronically signed by:- Jack Chinery AssocRICS DM Hall LLP Shed 26, Unit 34 City Quay, Camperdown Street, Dundee, DD1 3JA 01382 873100 01382 873109 Report date 21st January 2025